Burp Suite, Website Hacking

 Character Frobber

-During a penetration test, there are times when we get encountered with such situations where a string is responsible for the application’s response, i.e. if we manipulate the string value with a valid one then the response will get altered.
+During a penetration test, there are times when we encounter such situations where a string is responsible for the application’s response, i.e. if we manipulate the string value with a valid one then the response will get altered.
 Such situations normally occur when we do an account takeover, where we try to manipulate the user ID with one of a genuine user.

 Now, back into the Mutillidae application, over at the left side of the dashboard, select OWASP 2017 > Broken Authentication & Session Management > Privilege Escalation > Via CBC- Bit Flipping and capture the request.

-From the above image, we can see that a string is passing over into the URL, seems like its responsible for the user to have an application ID, User ID and group ID
+From the above image, we can see that a string is passing over into the URL.
+It seems like it is responsible for the user to have an application ID, User ID, and group ID.

 Now, as soon as we capture the passing HTTP Request, we’ll directly share it to the intruder for further processing.